WodBoard/wod-api/README.md

 }
 ```

-### Hello
+### Profile

-To test if everything worked fine, you can try calling the `/hello` endpoint which is one of the authenticated route that requires a token.
+To test if everything worked fine, you can try calling the `/profile` endpoint which is one of the authenticated route that requires a token.
 To do so you need to include the token prefixed by `"Bearer"` (`"Bearer <your-token>"`) in the `Authorization` header:

 ```
-http GET "http://localhost:4242/hello" "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE1NTkzMjg5MjksImlkIjoicGF0cmljZUBnbWFpbC5jb20iLCJvcmlnX2lhdCI6MTU1OTI0MjUyOX0.iQEZbeD6GyZ9EsTeXFq574UhW4mBPGq-JRut0s4QvG4"
+http GET "http://localhost:4242/profile" "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE1NTkzMjg5MjksImlkIjoicGF0cmljZUBnbWFpbC5jb20iLCJvcmlnX2lhdCI6MTU1OTI0MjUyOX0.iQEZbeD6GyZ9EsTeXFq574UhW4mBPGq-JRut0s4QvG4"
 ```

 If you specified a correct token, the http response should have a 200 status and the json content should be like the following: